carlosvchua/Value-Chain-Network/README.md

 The data used is derived from the Asian Development Bank Multi-Regional Input-Output Database.
 This database contains 60 economies and 35 sectors.

 So far I have worked on the value chains for the Philippines in year 2011.
 I plan to add more countries and more years.
 In the future I plan to expand this as I refine my R coding skills.
+Feedback and suggestions are most welcome!